-In North Carolina, absentee voting (sometimes called mailin voting) is available to all registered voters and no excuse is required for voting by mail rather than in person.
-Absentee ballot requests can be completed online, by mail or in person and must be received by the Board of Elections before October 27 at 5 PM.
+In North Carolina and Georgia, absentee voting (sometimes called mail-in voting) is available to all registered voters and no excuse is required for voting by mail rather than in person.
+In both states, absentee ballot requests can be completed online, by mail or in person at your local Board of Elections office and must be received by the Board of Elections by October 27 in North Carolina and by October 30 in Georgia.
 Given the remote locations of many residents in our region and delays in the US postal system, we recommend that, if you plan to vote by absentee ballot, you complete your ballot request online or drop it off directly at your local Board of Elections office.

 Once you receive your ballot, follow the instructions, vote and return your completed ballot as soon as you can.